jianxiang-zhou/recurrent_spiking_neural_network/README.md

 Step 2: analyse the behavior and the spike train over learning for each case (2AFC_analysis_each_case.py)

 Step 3: summary for all cases (result_summary.py)

+## Details
+1. A half of neurons' input synapses are not modulated by reward (i.e., their plasticity is only dependent on pre- and post-synaptic neuronal spikes), the other half of neurons' input synapses are modulated by reward (i.e., 3 facter plasticity rules).
+The first half neurons including all sensory neurons help the network to learn stable sensory representations which are important for learning sensorimotor associations.
+The other half of neurons including all motor neurons help connnecting sensation to action according to reward feedback.
+2. Spontaneous activity is essential for learning.
+It activates unactive neurons, having them recruited in the sensorimotor pathways through activity-dependent plasticity rules.